IUSL-westlake/IUSL-westlake/_build/html/_sources/researchAssistants.rst.txt

   :width: 150px
   :align: left

 Hanqing Guo received his bachelor and master degrees from Northwestern Polytechnical University with excellent academic performance.
 He used to work in Beijing Zero Zero Infinity Technology Co., Ltd as a research engineer.
-At present，he focus on MAV design、control and perception.
+At present，he focuses on MAV design, control and perception.

 .. image:: fig/taopei.jpg
   :width: 150px